 Learn more and purchase booklets or printable vouchers at CityPASS.com or at a Space Center Houston ticket booth for the same low price of $56 (value $107) for adults and $46 (value $79) for children (ages 3-11).

-Avoid wait lines for shuttle Independence and tram tours by getting a free timed ticket on our website before your visit.
+Avoid wait lines for orbiter Independence and tram tours by getting a free timed ticket on our website before your visit.
 Tickets must be either printed prior to arrival or presented on your mobile device to the Crew Member at the tram-tour loading area or at Independence Plaza.
 You also can get a ticket once you arrive at our center by going to the timed ticket stations under the NASA logo in Space Center Plaza or by visiting spacecenter.org/nowait and reserve a tour time through your mobile device.
 Questions?
 Visit the timed ticketing frequently asked questions page.

 - Comfortable clothing: Guests are advised to wear comfortable, weather-appropriate clothing as some experiences take place outdoors over extended periods of time.
 The NASA Tram tour is an open-air tram.
 Be sure to monitor weather conditions and dress appropriately.